Feathered dinosaur: Fossil discoveries

 Not all of the Chinese fossil discoveries proved valid however.
 In 1999, a supposed fossil of an apparently feathered dinosaur named Archaeoraptor liaoningensis, also found in Liaoning, turned out to be a forgery.
 Comparing the photograph of the specimen with another find, Chinese paleontologist Xu Xing came to the conclusion that it was composed of two portions of different fossil animals.
 His claim made National Geographic review their research and they too came to the same conclusion.

-In 2011, samples of amber were discovered to contain preserved feathers from 75 to 80 million years ago during the Cretaceous era, with evidence that they were from both dinosaurs and birds.
+In 2011, samples of amber were discovered to contain preserved feathers from 75 to 80 million years ago during the Cretaceous Period, with evidence that they were from both dinosaurs and birds.
 Initial analysis suggests that some of the feathers were used for insulation, and not flight.
 More complex feathers were revealed to have variations in coloration similar to modern birds, while simpler protofeathers were predominantly dark.
 Only 11 specimens are currently known.
 The specimens are too rare to be broken open to study their melanosomes (pigment-bearing organelles), but there are plans for using non-destructive high-resolution X-ray imaging.
 Melanosomes produce colouration in feathers; as differently-shaped melanosomes produce different colours, subsequent research on melanosomes preserved in feathered dinosaur specimens has led to reconstructions of the life appearance of several dinosaur species.
 These include Anchiornis, Sinosauropteryx, Microraptor, and Archaeopteryx.

 In 2016, the discovery was announced of a feathered dinosaur tail preserved in amber that is estimated to be 99 million years old.
 Lida Xing, a researcher from the China University of Geosciences in Beijing, found the specimen at an amber market in Myanmar.
 It is the first definitive discovery of dinosaur material in amber.